Panzerschrek/U-00DC-Sprache/source/docs/en/classes.rst

 Classes
 =======

-A class is a type that is similar to a struct, but there are some differences:
+A class is a type kind that is similar to a struct, but have are some differences relative to it:

 * A class can't be initialized with ``{}`` initializer.
   Only constructors may be used for initialization.
 * Copy-constructor and copy-assignment operator are not generated for classed by-default.
   But there is a way to force the compiler to generate such methods, if it is necessary.
 * A class can't be a ``constexpr`` type.
-* A class may participate in inherinatce (may have parents and/or children).
+* A class may participate in inheritance (may have parents and/or children).

 A class is defined with ``class`` keyword instead of ``struct``.